I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-According to the National League of Cities “The estimated annual health care costs of obesity-related illness are a staggering $190.2 billion or nearly 21% of annual medical spending in the United States.”
+According to the National League of Cities, “The estimated annual health care costs of obesity-related illness are a staggering $190.2 billion or nearly 21% of annual medical spending in the United States.”

-Health Canada puts the cost at between $4.6 billion to $7.1 billion and adds that obesity is associated with “type 2 diabetes, asthma, gallbladder disease, osteoarthritis, chronic back pain, several types of cancers (colorectal, kidney, breast, endometrial, ovarian and pancreatic cancers) and major types of cardiovascular disease (hypertension, stroke, congestive heart failure and coronary artery disease).”
+Health Canada puts the cost at between $4.6 billion to $7.1 billion and adds that obesity is associated with “type 2 diabetes, asthma, gallbladder disease, osteoarthritis, chronic back pain, several types of cancers (colorectal, kidney, breast, endometrial, ovarian, and pancreatic cancers) and major types of cardiovascular disease (hypertension, stroke, congestive heart failure, and coronary artery disease).”

-The government in the United Kingdom says obesity knocks an average of nine years off life expectancy and “The overall cost of obesity to wider society is estimated at £27 billion” ($34 billion).
+The government in the United Kingdom says obesity knocks an average of nine years off life expectancy, and “The overall cost of obesity to wider society is estimated at £27 billion" ($34 billion).

 Arthur Pigou (1877–1959) was an English economist whose work gave rise to so-called “sin taxes.”
 The Concise Encyclopedia of Economics notes that Pigou “developed Alfred Marshall’s concept of externalities, costs imposed or benefits conferred on others that are not taken into account by the person taking the action.”

 He said that a company creating pollution should pay a tax to cover the health cost to society of the insult to the environment.
-On the other hand, people educating themselves should be subsidized as they are creating a benefit to society.
+On the other hand, people educating themselves should be subsidized, as they are creating a benefit to society.

 Taxes levied to compensate society for some sort of negative behaviour are called Pigouvian taxes.
 The health costs of tobacco and alcohol addiction are, to some extent, covered by the taxes raised on these items.
-Gambling is taxed in many jurisdictions because addiction can lead to theft to cover loses and family breakdown.
+Gambling is taxed in many jurisdictions because addiction can lead to theft to cover losses and family breakdown.

-Tufts and New York Universities released a study on junk food taxation in early 2018.
+Tufts and New York Universities released a study on junk food taxation in 2018.
 Researchers concluded that “a federal junk food tax appears feasible based on product categories or combination category-plus-nutrient approaches, using a manufacturer excise tax, with additional support for sugar and graduated tax strategies.”